River House, York

-River House is a historic building in the city centre of York, in England.
+River House is a historic building on Museum Street in the city centre of York, England.

-The building was constructed in 1868, as the Yorkshire Club.
-The Yorkshire Club had been founded in 1839, at 5 St Leonard's Place, and grew by absorbing the Yorkshire Union Hunt Club in 1856.
-With its larger membership, it decided to move to bigger, purpose-built premises, on a prominent site on the south side of Museum Street, next to Lendal Bridge.
-The site enabled it to have a private waterfront area on the River Ouse, which is now the Lendal Boatyard.
-Inside, there was a dining room, bar, billiards room, studies and bedrooms.
+The building was constructed in 1868 as the premises of the Yorkshire Club.
+The club had been founded in 1839 at 5 St Leonard's Place and expanded after absorbing the Yorkshire Union Hunt Club in 1856.
+With a larger membership, it decided to move to bigger, purpose-built premises on a prominent site on the south side of Museum Street, next to Lendal Bridge.
+The location provided a private waterfront area on the River Ouse, now the Lendal Boatyard.
+Inside, the club contained a dining room, bar, billiards room, studies and bedrooms.